 In comparison to dimensions, measures don’t submit to hierarchies.
 Most often, a measure is a numeric value by which the dimension is detailed or aggregated.
-It specifies a certain dimension and answers the “How much…?” question.
-For example, information about totaled bike sales is set out in one of measures.
+It specifies a certain OLAP dimension and answers the “How much…?” question.
+For example, information about totaled bike sales is set out in one of the measures.

-Namely measure is what BI apps users are mostly looking for because numeric values form the basis of reports.
+Namely, the measure is what BI apps users are mostly looking for because numeric values form the basis of reports.
 The absence of hierarchies doesn’t prevent quick values calculations.
-You can use aggregation and granularity options, such as: Sum, Min, Max, Count etc. For making more complex calculations you can use MDX query builder.
+You can use aggregation and granularity options, such as Sum, Min, Max, Count etc. For making more complex calculations you can use MDX query builder.
 It is a set of expressions, which helps create a compound formula for obtaining analytical data.
 MDX in Ranet OLAP works in two modes: the first is for users with no technical background, the second is for advanced users, for instance, programmers.

 Measures in the cube are clustered according to basic fact tables.
 In other words, facts contain numeric values for data warehouse, and measure groups contain measures for OLAP cube in the same way.
 Measure groups can be arranged in the following ways:

 - Measures of the same granularity level are grouped into one set.

 - Measures from one fact table can be qualified as a measure group.

 - In certain contexts measures can proceed from several fact tables.

 A measure group has a list of partitions, which contain isolated sets of information, and aggregations.
 An aggregation is a ready-to-use dataset.
 In this case, values have been previously calculated for each of the measure groups.
 It is done to increase queries execution productivity.
 Measure grouping itself helps rationalize processing of users’ queries.